8an3/infoSec/README.md

 # Just another infoSec collection

-    Each section will have resources and tools to assist in your journey.
-If you have an awesome tool or some reading material, soft copy or hard, email me and I can put it on the list.
+    Each section will have resources and tools to assist in your journey.; If you have an awesome tool or some reading material, soft copy or hard, email me and I can put it on the list.
 Each of the tools are forked from their authors, so the credit is all theirs.